How To Paint Faux Terracotta Pumpkins

 Evenly spray all the pumpkins with the spray primer and let the paint dry.

-When the spray primer has completely dried it’s time for the baking soda paint.
-The good thing is that there really are no rules for mixing this type of paint.
+The good thing is that there really are no rules for mixing this type of baking soda paint.

 For my painted terracotta ornaments and vessels from a couple of years ago, I mixed the baking soda and paint evenly because I didn’t want a sloppy uneven texture.
 For these pumpkins though, I opted for sloppy.
 I didn’t mix the paint and baking soda well and it helped create the perfect uneven texture and color I was going for.